Understanding Agile Software Development

 The most popular Agile methodologies

-Taking a closer look at the most popular Agile methodologies in the UK.
+Taking a closer look at the most popular Agile methodologies in SA.

 Lean